Why is this medication prescribed?

 How should this medicine be used?

 Your doctor may need to interrupt or stop your treatment if you experience certain side effects.
 Your doctor will give you other medications to prevent or treat certain side effects before you receive each dose of ramucirumab injection.
-Tell your doctor or nurse if you experience any of the following while you receive ramucirumab: uncontrollable shaking of a part of the body; back pain or spasms; chest pain and tightness; chills; flushing; shortness of breath; wheezing; pain, burning, numbness, pricking, or tingling in the hands or feet or on the skin; breathing difficulties; fast heartbeat.
+Tell your doctor or nurse if you experience any of the following while you receive ramucirumab: uncontrollable shaking of a part of the body; back pain or spasms; chest pain and tightness; chills; flushing; shortness of breath; wheezing; pain, burning, numbness, pricking, or tingling in the hands or feet or on the skin; breathing difficulties; or a fast heartbeat.

 Other uses for this medicine